-Excited to announce that Return of the Changeling, the third book in The Chageling Saga, hits the literal and virtual shelves this Summer.
-And it’s gettin’ hot out there……
+Excited to announce that Return of the Changeling, the third book in The Chageling Saga, hit the literal and virtual shelves late this Summer.
+And the reviews are amazing……

 The global pandemic ironically allowed for some focused time to complete the editing process in record time, ironic given the series has a dark magick pandemic as one of the core themes that run through the series.

 The cover design is wonderfully consistent with the dystopian but strangely empowering feel of the Green Cat collaborations.
 It could well be our favourite to date and also marks the launch of a special box set edition in time for the festive market at the year end.

 There are plot twists and turns aplenty in this chapter in the lives of the Trelgathwin or Savage family as they just can’t shake the cold claw of malice that follows in the wake of the shadows of the past as they creep ever closer to destiny, somewhere at the meeting of the old world and the new.

 Will your favourite chracters battle on?
 Who will join them?
 More importantly, what fresh horrors await in the wilderness of British Columbia and Cornish shores?